gornvan/gTove/README.md

 The implemented list is very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

-* Fix bug: the name of a player whose client auto-reconnects after being slept in an inactive tab would appear as "Disconnected" in the dice roller.
-* Fix bug: players dragging elastic banded minis with "fog" visibility into fog of war would cause their client to crash.
-* Avoid inconsistencies in mini positions/rotations when players drag or rotate "fog" visibility minis into fog (the mini would vanish from players, but the GM would still see the mini state just before it was moved into the fog.)

 ## Plans/TODO

 * Unify minis and templates into "pieces" - ability to add textures to template, and/or customise mini shapes.